-This is available through the Enrolments Office and can be obtained at the same time as the John Paul College Early Learning Centre forms.
+This is available online or through the Enrolments Office and can be obtained at the same time as the John Paul College Early Learning Centre forms.

 For the latest information on the availability of places, please contact our enrolments staff on +61 7 3826 3333 or via email at email@example.com.